turboapps/docs/deploying/intune/intune.md

 This section describes the process for deploying the Turbo client to Intune-managed devices.

 ### Deploying Turbo.net for PC

 1. Download the latest Turbo Client MSI installer at `https://start.turbo.net/install?msi=`
 2. Sign in to the Intune portal
-3. In the Intune pane select Client Apps > Apps > Add
+3. In the Intune pane select **Client Apps > Apps > Add**
-4. In the App type list select Line-of-business app and select the Turbo Client MSI installer
+4. In the **App** type list select **Line-of-business app** and select the Turbo Client MSI installer
-5. Select Configure and provide the following information:
+5. Select **Configure** and provide the following information:
     * *Name:*  Enter the name of the app as it is to be displayed in the company portal
     * *Description:*  Enter a description for the app as it is to be displayed in the company portal
     * *Publisher:* Enter **Turbo.net** as the publisher.
-    * *App install context:* Select **User context**
+6. Under the **Command-line arguments** section, enter the desired setup parameters.
+Any parameters valid for the Turbo EXE client install and `turbo config` command may be provided here.
+    * Recomended: Use the `--image-path=allusers` flag to have all users on the device use a shared image cache.
+This prevents redownload of the application when different users on the same device run the same application.
+    * (Optional) Use the `--add-trusted-source=https://myhub.start.turbo.net` flag to have the device automatically trust applications from your Hub.
+If this is not done at client setup time, the user will be prompted to trust applications published by your organization before an application can execute on the device.
-6. Optional:  Select Scope and select the necessary Tags
+7. Optional: Select **Scope** and select any desired tags
-7. Select Add
+8. Select **Add**
-8. Under Manage, click Assignments and assign the app to the necessary groups
+9. Under **Manage**, click **Assignments** and assign the app to the necessary groups

 ### Deploying Turbo.net for iOS